bmorris3/shocksgo/README.rst

 License
 -------

-This project is Copyright (c) Brett Morris & Trevor Dorn-Wallenstein and licensed under the terms of the MIT license.
+This project is Copyright (c) Brett Morris and licensed under the terms of the MIT license.
 This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for